Riparian and Watershed Restoration

 It began in January 1980 as a partnership between the CCC, the California Department of Fish and Wildlife, and private and public landowners.

-The four CCC fisheries centers: Camarillo, San Luis Obispo, Ukiah, and Fortuna serve as a base for much of the work focused on in-stream habitat improvement, invasive species removal, stream-bank stabilization, bio-engineering, habitat and barrier assessment, livestock exclusionary fencing, fish passage barrier removal/modification, and native riparian planting.
+The Camarillo, San Luis Obispo, Ukiah, and Fortuna fisheries centers serve as a base for much of the work focused on watershed restoration.
+This work includes instream habitat improvement, invasive species removal, stream-bank stabilization, bio-engineering, habitat and barrier assessment, livestock exclusionary fencing, fish passage barrier removal/modification, and native riparian planting.

 Typical restoration projects include planting trees in the riparian zones, reducing up-slope sediment sources, stabilizing stream banks through bioengineering and log/ boulder structures, building livestock exclusion fences, constructing in-stream habitat structures for pool development and spawning gravel retention, installing logs and root wads that serve as cover structures in pool and flat water habitats, and modifying barriers to fish passage.
 Restoration work is focused on streams and watersheds that have the greatest ability to increase threatened and endangered salmonid populations over the long term.